 Dehumidified air feels cooler, so you could set your thermostat at a higher temp and sustain comfort levels, which could offer energy savings.

 Too Little Humidity

 While drier air might feel good outdoors, too little humidity also has negative implications inside the home.
 Dry air can make your skin feel cold and itchy and end with sore throats and chapped lips.
 The amount of static electricity goes up as well, so you’ll experience more shocks when touching doorknobs and other items.

 Lack of moisture takes a toll on the wood throughout your home, causing cracking and shrinking in your furniture, trim and even floors.
-The dry air also affects your body’s mucous membranes, heightening your risk of coming down with colds or having breathing difficulties.
+The dry air also affects your body’s mucous membranes, heightening your risk of coming down with a cold or having breathing difficulties.

 What can you do?

 Luckily, there are options to help you assess and control humidity levels in the home.
 A smart thermostat can help you assess the air in your home to see what levels you are coming in at.
-And if you are having difficulties getting in the 30 to 50 percent range for humidity, there are humidifiers and dehumidifiers that can provide additional support.
+And if you are having difficulties getting in the 30 to 50 percent range for humidity, some humidifiers and dehumidifiers can provide additional support.